Thinking of posting my website to Filipino developer subreddits to

 into the borders, color choices, fonts, animations, and interaction

 effects.
-I wanted it to feel like stepping into an ongoing TV show, or
+I wanted it to feel like stepping into an ongoing TV show,

-the void with something to say.
-That’s convoluted, and frankly, quite
+scream into the void with something to say.
+That’s

-pretentious.
-But that’s how I made it, and I don’t wanna keep
+convoluted, and frankly, quite pretentious.
+But that’s how I made

-explaining it but I feel the urge so I keep doing it 🤣
+it, and I don’t wanna keep explaining it but I feel the urge so I

 I used animejs, but I didn’t use it for every effect there is.
 Maybe

 some timeline shenanigans and drag-n-drop, but that’s it.
-The rest are
+The rest

 For the curious, I use SVG filters in backdrop-filter, and aparently